-Effective July 1, 1998, a child in the Disabled Child Living at Home coverage group is exempt from parental deeming of income and resources.
+Effective July 1, 1998, a child in the Katie Beckett Program is exempt from parental deeming of income and resources.
 The eligible child's own income and resources affect Medicaid eligibility in the usual manner.

 Temporary Absence

 For deeming purposes, a temporary absence exists when an individual (eligible individual or child or ineligible spouse, parent or child) leaves the household but intends to, and does, return in the same month or the following month.
 If the absence is temporary, deeming continues to apply.